surjos/temp/Tutorial.md

 2. **Calibrating the magnetometer**:
     * This time you can shake the board as much as you want, but move it away from magnetic distortions introduced by computers and other electronic devices and metal objects.
     * We’re still *calibration mode* for the accelerometer.
 Send `#on`, which will move calibration to the **next** sensor, which is the magnetometer.
-    * **NOTE:** *This section stays here for reference, but you should use the newer TODO (link to extended magnetometer calibration) (see next section) as it yields much better results!
+    * **NOTE:** *This section stays here for reference, but you should use the newer "Extended magnetometer calibration (see [next section](Tutorial#extended-magnetometer-calibration)) as it yields much better results!
 You can skip this and continue with the gyroscope.*
     * We'll try to find the minimum and maximum output values for the earth magnetic field on each axis.
 This basically works like calibrating the accelerometer, except the magnetic field of the earth does not point down straight.
 Depending on where on the planet you currently are, it points north-and-up (southern hemisphere) or north-and-down (northern hemisphere) at a certain angle.
 This angle is called *inclination*.
 Additionally there might be a tiny deviation from true geographic north, which is called *declination*.
 See [Wikipedia](http://en.wikipedia.org/wiki/Earth_magnetic_field).
 The following description assumes you’re calibrating the magnetometer on the northern hemisphere.
     * Hold the board flat like a compass with the x-axis (remember: x-axis = forward, towards the connector holes) pointing north.
 Then begin to rotate the board around the east-west axis so it starts pointing down.
 Observe the x-maximum (the second value) in the *Serial Monitor* and you will notice when you aligned the board’s x-axis with the magnetic field of the earth.
 Stop rotating there and again tilt a little in every direction until the value does not get bigger any more.
     * Do the same thing for the opposite side to get the x-minimum: first point north, then down.